 How UBS Wealth Management invests your money

 As such a large organization with so many different advisors and programs, UBS Wealth Management doesn’t follow just one type of investment approach or philosophy.
-Instead, when you first reach out, you will fill out a questionnaire about your investment needs, risk tolerance and investor style.
+There are several different portfolio management programs from which clients can choose based on factors including their risk profile and the amount of assets they have to invest.
+Specifically, the firm offers the following categories of programs:

 Fees UBS Wealth Management charges for its services